jac0bbennett/Capium/README.md

-# Inferno
+# Capium

-Inferno is a lightweight, boilerplate-less state management package for Blazor.
+Capium is a lightweight, boilerplate-less state management package for Blazor.
 It offers a dead simple solution for your app's global state.

 ## Features